neteenkk/neteenkk.github.io/src/content/post/welcome.md

 # ogImage: ""
 ---

 Hi, Hello.
-This is an example note feature included with Astro Citrus.
+This is an test note.

-They're for shorter, concise "post's" that you'd like to share, they generally don't include headings, but hey, that's entirely up to you.